parduino/Femora/docs/technical/index.rst

    drm

-Each section covers detailed information about specific components of the FEMORA system, including:
+Each section covers detailed information about specific components of the Femora system, including:

 * **Materials**: Material definitions, properties, and management
 * **Elements**: Element types, configurations, and properties